-Our tourism industry is growing and there is now an unprecedented opportunity to capitalise on our unique advantages and to expand Queensland’s market share and strengthen the industry’s long-term sustainability.
+Our tourism industry has a competitive advantage boasting spectacular natural landscapes, the Great Barrier Reef and is home to the world's longest continuing living creatures.
+As we re-build and reposition our industry for success there is opportunity to capitalise on our unique advantages and strengthen the industry’s long-term sustainability.

 We are committed to leveraging the Advance Queensland and Jobs Queensland agendas to develop innovative tourism products and experiences as well as build the tourism workforce and skills needed to meet demand.